wheeler-microfluidics/dstat-interface-mrbox/README.markdown

+##### _DStat is described in detail in [Dryden MDM, Wheeler AR (2015) DStat: A Versatile, Open-Source Potentiostat for Electroanalysis and Integration.
+PLoS ONE 10(10): e0140349. doi: 10.1371/journal.pone.0140349](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0140349) If you use this information in published work, please cite accordingly._
+---

 This is the documentation for the DStat interface software.
 The DStat interface is written primarily in Python and runs on Linux, Mac, and Windows.
 It is the main method for running experiments on the DStat, controlling experimental parameters and collecting and plotting data.